HTTP-RPC/Kilo/README.md

 In either case, the operation would return the string "Hello, World!".

 This guide introduces the HTTP-RPC framework and provides an overview of its key features.
-For examples and additional information, please see [the wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 # Contents
 * [Objective-C/Swift Client](#objective-cswift-client)